dmz44/Robotics_Assignment_5/README.md

 Execute this instruction on the native shell of the remote-pc.

-**[Remote-PC]** While connected to the internet, git clone and download the demo in my_code folder of the Docker's shared folder.
+**[Native Bash Shell Remote-PC]** While connected to the internet, git clone and download the demo in my_code folder of the Docker's shared folder.

 ```bash
 cd ~/turtlebot_docker/my_code